RPO

 FAQs

 We already have an internal HR team.
-Why would we need RPO?
+How does RPO in healthcare solve capacity challenges?

-Can RPO help with urgent, high-volume roles like nurses and support staff?
+Can RPO in healthcare handle urgent, high-volume hiring for nurses and clinical staff?